Fundamentals-of-Machine-Learning-F21/final-project---code-report-uf-europe/README.md

     epochs=230
   ```

-Also included in the notebook are cells which are an example for how to use the model for precidicting the class.
+Also included in the notebook are cells, which are an example for how to use the model for precidicting the class.

 ```
 img_array = tf.keras.utils.img_to_array(img)